kasrababaei/swift-notes/concurrency.md

 [That error has three fix-its:](https://developer.apple.com/forums/thread/760769)

 1. Add `nonisolated` to `applyStyle` to make this instance method not isolated to the actor
-2. Add `@preconcurrency` to the conformance to defer isolation checking to run time
+2. Add `@preconcurrency` to the conformance to defer isolation checking to run time.
+This uses [dynamic actor isolation checking](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0423-dynamic-actor-isolation.md).
+Witnesses of synchronous `nonisolated` protocol requirements when the witness is isolated and the protocol conformance is annotated as `@preconcurrency`.
 3. Mark the protocol requirement `applyStyle` `async` to allow actor-isolated conformances

 ### Types of isolations